zentuit/unity3d-store/README.md

 ## Getting Started

 1. Download the unity3d-store unityproject file you want and double-click on it.
 It'll import all the necessary files into your project.
-2. Drag the "Soomla" Prefab into your scene.
+2. Drag the "SoomlaEvents" Prefab from `../Assets/Soomla/Prefabs` into your scene.
 You should see it listed in the "Hierarchy" panel.
-3. Click on the "Soomla" Prefab you just added and in the "Inspector" panel change the values for "Custom Secret", "Public Key" and "Soom Sec":
+3. On the menu bar click "Soomla -> Edit Settings" and change the values for "Custom Secret", "Public Key" and "Soom Sec":
     - _Custom Secret_ - is an encryption secret you provide that will be used to secure your data.
     - _Public Key_ - is the public key given to you from Google. (iOS doesn't have a public key).
     - _Soom Sec_ - is a special secret SOOMLA uses to increase your data protection.
     **Choose both secrets wisely.
 You can't change them after you launch your game!**
-4. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets ([example](https://github.com/soomla/unity3d-store/blob/master/unity4.0/Assets/Soomla/Code/MuffinRushAssets.cs)).
+4. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets ([example](https://github.com/soomla/unity3d-store/blob/master/unity4.0/Assets/Examples/MuffinRush/MuffinRushAssets.cs)).
 Initialize _StoreController_ with the class you just created:

     ```cs
        StoreController.Initialize(new YourStoreAssetsImplementation());